mayopan/NMEA-UDP-Sender/README.md

 I wanted to broadcast NMEA0183 instead of unicast for multi devices connection.
 But UDP data flow is terribly stacked in broadcast.
 I struggled to fix it for days but I couldn't.
 Welcome your suggestions if you can fix it!
 I will add new function below.
-* Add GGA sentence
+* Add GGA sentence ...
+Done!
-* Add HDM sentence with mag compass output
+* Add HDM sentence with mag compass output ...
+Done!
 * OLED display output
 * Seatalk - NMEA0183 bi-directional communication
+* small issue: When reconnects Wifi after once disconnected,  SoftAP atatches new IP, so UDP connection is lost.

 # Author